chris-cooper/fluid-musings/README.md

 * mostly self contained (minimal dependencies)
 * functional programming style (mostly)

 It has been open sourced in the hope that it might be useful to others.
+Please log an issue or PR if you see implementation errors!

 ## Particle-based Viscoelastic Fluid Simulation